-The prison was given an inspection in the Summer of 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the September/October 2019, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 Peter Clarke CVO OBE QPM